Hands-on Gear Review

 The Stretch Zion Pants are offered in six waist sizes and three lengths, and come in five different color options, thus providing enough variety to meet your style preference.

-The Stretch Zion Pants are absolutely perfect for hiking, general outdoor activitie, and especially multi-faceted travel.
+The Stretch Zion Pants are absolutely perfect for hiking, general outdoor activities, and especially multifaceted travel.
 They are uniquely suitable for higher intensity activities like yoga, rock climbing, slacklining, dancing and general play.
 They are sufficient for both warmer and cooler climates, although specialized excursions of course call for specialized equipment.

 — Brian Blum